igrigorik/http-client-hints/draft.md

 A Client Hint request header field is a HTTP header field that is used by HTTP clients to indicate configuration data that can be used by the server to select an appropriate response.
 Each one conveys a list of client preferences that the server can use to adapt and optimize the response.

-Client Hint request headers share a common syntax.
+Client Hint request headers share a common syntax for their values.
 As a convention, those defined in this specification have names prefixed with "CH-", but this is only a convenience.

 This document defines a selection of Client Hint request header fields, and can be referenced by other specifications wishing to use the same syntax and processing model.